PowerDNS-Admin/pda-next/docs/wiki/README.md

 ### Contributing

-If you're interested in participating in the project design discussions or you want to actively submit work to the project then you should check out the [Contribution Guide](./contributing)!
+If you're interested in participating in the project design discussions, or you want to actively submit work to the project then you should check out the [Contribution Guide](./contributing)!

 ### Configuration